tonyredondo/debugger-mcp-server/DebuggerMcp/Resources/cli_guide.md

 dbg-mcp [localhost:5000] session:d0307dc3 dump:abc123>  # With dump
 ```

+### TTY Requirement (Interactive Mode)

+The interactive `dbg-mcp` shell requires a real console/TTY (it uses `Console.KeyAvailable` for responsive editing, history, and tab completion).

+If stdin is redirected (e.g., piping commands into `dbg-mcp`), you may see an error like:
+`Cannot see if a key has been pressed when either application does not have a console or when console input has been redirected from a file.`

+Run `dbg-mcp` in a terminal, or use the non-interactive top-level commands where applicable.

 ### Keyboard Shortcuts
 - `↑/↓` - History navigation
 - `Tab` - Auto-completion